 15 hours of seminars

 Module aim (aims)

 Epigenetics is a relatively new branch of genetics and biomedicine.
 This proposed course will broaden knowledge of students about mechanisms of epigenetics and biological phenomena based on them.
+Students learn about the molecular mechanisms of many diseases, which are based on epigenetics.
 The course will present the possibilities how to use epigenetics in strategies of prevention, diagnosis and treatment in modern medicine.

 Pre-requisites in terms of knowledge, skills and social competences (where relevant)